How does Anxiety cause Choking Sensations?

 How to Reduce the Sense of Choking:

 It might be challenging to cease trouble swallowing in the heat of the moment since you need to let go of your preoccupation with the activity for it to resume its usual course.
-Unfortunately, trying to “cure” the choking feeling will simply make you think about the motion more; it needs to once again become an automatic operation.
+Unfortunately, trying to “cure” the choking feeling will make you think about the motion more; it must become an automatic operation once again.
 Breathing can assist, so do that.
 Remember that it would be difficult for you to breathe if you were genuinely choking.
-The act of breathing should reassure your mind that you are not choking and help you to relax a little bit because you cannot breathe if something is lodged in your throat.
+Breathing should reassure your mind that you are not choking and help you relax a little bit because you cannot live if something is lodged in your throat.
 If you discover by hand consuming difficulties swallowing, try not to be too far.
-When you’re paying this much attention to the feelings in your throat, that makes sense.
+That makes sense when you’re paying this much attention to the feelings in your throat.

 Anxiety-related symptom description: